jamieroche1987/Tic-Tac-Toe/README.md

 - I would add a feature that would allow the user to play on their own against a computer.
 - Another feature would be adding a time so each player only has a certain amount of time per move.
-- I would add a feature which alternates the player starting first at the start of each game.
 - I would add a feature to stop the first turn of each player being able to select the middle field on the game board.
 - I would add a feature to allow the user to type in their own name instead of the Player X or Player O names.